paul-nechifor/1930/README.md

 testing.
 Run:

     cd build/http-files
-    python -m SimpleHTTPServer 8888
+    python -m SimpleHTTPServer 7777

-and then connect to `localhost:8888`.
+and then go to [localhost:7777](http://localhost:7777).